 Better questions create better conversations and reveal real buying intent.
 When prospects feel understood rather than interrogated, they give you better information.

-Fix #2: Train Your Booth Staff
+Fix #2: Train Your Booth Team to Get Qualified Leads

 Your team needs three things: the 30-second pitch for introducing the form, a qualification mindset focused on fit rather than contact collection, and clear follow-up commitments they can make confidently.